 There are a couple considerations when deciding which day you should start walking.
 First, plan to stay near the trailhead the night before you start.
 Secondly, consider starting on a day other than Saturday.
 Saturday is a popular starting day.
 Not only do you run the risk of a lot of traffic on the trail but lodging along the trail will be more difficult to reserve.

-Planning a walking tour requires quite a bit of planning and reservations.
-Generally, it’s not something you can do within a few weeks.
+Planning a walking tour requires quite a bit of planning and making reservations.
+Generally, it’s not something you can do a few weeks before you leave.
 On the popular trails, during the summer months, you’ll likely need two months at a minimum.

 Common sense rules here.
 Comfortable hiking gear and walking distances you know you can handle will make the difference between a wonderful stroll and a mildly taxing hike.
 Know your limits and learn to take your time and enjoy the journey.
 If you’re just plain out of shape, don’t try to walk 15+ miles a day and choose a trail that is not hilly or boggy.